Information to help academy trusts manage the risk of fraud and report instances of fraud to the Education and Skills Funding Agency.

 - establishing systems and processes for investigations into allegations of fraud

-- where appropriate, use your internal audit function to advise on fraud risk and draw on their experience to strengthen control
+- where appropriate, using your internal audit function to advise on fraud risk and draw on their experience to strengthen control

 It is good practice to measure the effectiveness of actions taken to reduce the risk of fraud.
-Assurances about these measures can be obtained from internal audit, stewardship reporting, control risk self-assessment and monitoring activity.
+You can obtain assurances measures from internal audit, stewardship reporting, control risk self-assessment and monitoring activity.

 - full details of the event(s) with dates